gotsysdba/oracle-ords-operator/docs/examples/container_sidb.md

 1. Create a manifest for ORDS.

     As the DB in the Free image does not contain ORDS, the following additional keys are specified for the pool:
-    * `db.adminUser` - User with privileges to install, upgrade or uninstall ORDS in the database (SYS AS SYDBA).
+    * `db.adminUser` - User with privileges to install, upgrade or uninstall ORDS in the database (SYS).
     * `db.adminUser.secret` - Secret containing the password for `db.adminUser` (created in the first step)
-    * `autoUpgrade` - Boolean; when true the ORDS schema will be installed/upgraded
+    * `autoUpgradeORDS` - Boolean; when true the ORDS will be installed/upgraded in the database
+    * `autoUpgradeAPEX` - Boolean; when true the APEX will be installed/upgraded in the database

     The `db.username` will be used as the ORDS schema in the database during the install/upgrade process (ORDS_PUBLIC_USER).